arogersrenee/pod-request-access-landing-page/README.md

 - JS: how to perform a function based on the size of the user's device (if statement below)
 - JS: Adding nodes between siblings (see function below)

 One challenge I had to overcome was removing the built-in validation messages.
-I didn't want these message to overlap the custom message that I added with JS.
-I ultimately decided to change the input type to "text" to get around the "email" validation.
-I'm not confident this is the best practice, but it does what I wanted it to do.
+I didn't want these messages to overlap with the custom message I added with JS.
+I ultimately decided to change the input type to "text" to get around the built-in "email" validation.
+I'm not confident this is the best practice, but it does what I wanted it to do for now.

+I also learned that the onsubmit event handler needed to be a boolean value.
+The purpose of a form validation script is to return a boolean value (true or false) to the onsubmit event handler.
+A value of true means that the form will be submitted while a false value will block the form from being subm

 Here's a bit of JavaScript I learned along the way: